Brabn/BlinkPhotoGlasses/README.md

 * Arduino Nano
 * IR-sensor TCRT5000
 * Charge controller TP4056
-* GPS модуль UbloX NEO-6M-0-001
+* GPS module UbloX NEO-6M-0-001
-* 18650 Li-ion accumulator
+* Li-ion accumulator Panasonic NCR18650
 * Glasses (any type)

 ## Further development of the system

-* Adding additional data to send along with the photo (geotag, position of glasses, etc.)
+[ ] Adding additional data to send along with the photo (geotag, position of glasses, etc.)
-* Different commands for different flash combinations (double, triple, etc.)
+[ ] Different commands for different flash combinations (double, triple, etc.)
-* Adding a second sensor and using different combinations of two eye blinks
-* Shooting a short video instead of a photo
+[ ] Adding a second sensor and using different combinations of two eye blinks [ ] Shooting a short video instead of a photo
-* Expanded functionality of the master device (interface displaying connected devices, photo gallery, etc.)
+[ ] Expanded functionality of the master device (interface displaying connected devices, photo gallery, etc.)
-* Web server to work on the global network
+[ ] Web server to work on the global network
-* Web application to receive data from a web server (displaying your own photos, a gallery of photos of other glasses using various filters, etc.)
+[ ] Web application to receive data from a web server (displaying your own photos, a gallery of photos of other glasses using various filters, etc.)
-* Mobile application to access data from a web server
-* Formation of business logic for the service
+[ ] Mobile application to access data from a web server [ ] Formation of business logic for the service

 ## Photos
 ![User device](https://github.com/Brabn/BlinkPhotoGlasses/blob/main/Photos/BlinkPhotoGlasses.User_device.jpg)